 Disclosure Quantity Units

-No. of data breaches, including leaks, thefts and losses - #
+No. of data breaches, including leaks, thefts and losses - # of data

-of data

 What is the impact and where does it occur?
 What is the organization's involvement in the impact?
-Management Approach The Company keeps the trust and confidence of All information gathered by the Company on the customer by securing their personal data in a safe file. any of its stakeholders, not just actual buyers, are kept confidential.
+Management Approach The Company keeps the trust and confidence of the customer by securing their personal data in safe file.
+All information gathered by the Company on any of its stakeholders, not just actual buyers, are kept confidential.
 This confidentiality is even extended to those who are not direct stakeholders of the Company yet, such as job applicants and potential suppliers/contractors.
 Any disclosures that the Company may make will only be done within the parameters set by the Data Privacy Act.
 What are the Risk/s Identified?
-Management Approach There's no risk(s) identified under this category. cutegory.
+Management Approach There's no risk(s) identified under this category.
 What are the Opportunity/ies Identified?
-Management Approach
+Management Approach There's no opportunity(ies) identified under this category.